andygeers/FirebaseParcelKit/README.md

 Requirements
 ------------
 * iOS 7.0 or higher
-* Couchbase Lite SDK 1.2.0 or higher
+* Google Firebase SDK 3.1.2 or higher
 * Xcode 5 or higher

 License